alonek1/flctl/README.md

-the web-panel for floodlight SDN controller. the Floodlight SDN controller web-panel have some problem, specially in adding static-push.
+the web-panel for floodlight SDN controller. the Floodlight SDN controller web-panel has some problem, specially in adding static-push.
 I decided to write a python (Flask) web-panel for it.

 written in python(flask),HTML,Javascript and css. username:admin